 These tools are designed to support career planning, hiring, and equitable access to opportunity.
-While some tools are currently being updated, they remain useful starting points for exploring local resources, identifying career pathways, and connecting with talent.
-We’re working to improve and expand these offerings—stay tuned for updates.
+Some tools are currently being updated or retired as we prepare to launch a new career pathways platform in partnership with national and local organizations.
+In the meantime, they remain useful starting points for exploring resources, identifying pathways, and connecting with talent.
+Stay tuned for new updates in 2025–26.

 Tools & Resources